cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 A successful test will light up green, a failed one will get a red squiggly line under it.
 Hovering over the failed test in your editor will show you the reason of failure.

+Next to the test every exercise has a corresponding `SJS` file.
+These can be found in the `sjs/` directory.
+The name of the SJS file corresponds with the exercise you are working on.
+For instance, the SJS file needed for exercise 1 is `sjs/series1/ex1_atField.sjs`.

-In the exercises we use *upper-case* identifiers in snippets to indicate meta-variables.
+In the exercises we use *upper-case* identifiers in snippets to indicate _meta-variables_.
 Lower-case identifiers either represent keywords (e.g. `unless`) or object-language identifiers (e.g. `this`, `console`).

 ### Series 1: basic desugaring